Pepseman727/simple-keylogger/README.md

 <p>Based on WinAPI hooking.
   Support Russian layout and punctuation marks.
 </p>
-For educational purposes only<br />
+For educational purposes only.<br />
 <h6>(Tips for improving the code are welcome) </ h6>